 - 1. Be enrolled in a Bermuda public senior school. - 2.
 Have completed all of the academic requirements of S2 and be classified as an S3 student with a minimum of "B" grades in the chosen course of study and an overall GPA of 2.00. - 3.
-Submit the Bermuda College Application with a senior school transcript.
+Complete the Bermuda College Application form and submit with a senior school transcript.